-The following approaches and topics will be excluded from the scope of the JTC2022:
+The following approaches and topics will be excluded from the scope of the JTC2023:

-- Interventional clinical trials to prove efficacy of drugs, treatments, surgical procedures, medical technology procedures.
+- Interventional clinical trials to prove efficacy of drugs, treatments, surgical procedures, medical procedures.
 This also includes studies comparing efficacy, e.g. two surgical techniques or therapies.
-Clinical phase IV pharmacovigilance studies cannot be funded either. - Studies on the exclusive testing of the safety of medical devices. - Development of new therapies as covered in EJP RD JTC 2020. - Projects focusing only on rare neurodegenerative diseases which are within the main focus of the Joint Programming Initiative on Neurodegenerative Disease Research (JPND).
-These are: Alzheimer's disease and other dementias; Parkinson's disease (PD) and PD-related disorders; prion diseases; Motor Neuron Diseases; Huntington's disease; Spinal Muscular Atrophy and dominant forms of Spinocerebellar Ataxia.
+Projects whose main objective is the implementation of a clinical phase IV pharmacovigilance study cannot be funded either. - Studies on the exclusive testing of the safety of medical devices and drugs. - Development of new therapies as covered in EJP RD JTC 2020. - Development of new analytic tools and pathways to accelerate diagnosis and facilitate diagnostic monitoring of rare diseases as covered in EJP RD JTC 2022. - Projects focusing only on rare neurodegenerative diseases which are within the main focus of the Joint Programming Initiative on Neurodegenerative Disease Research (JPND).
+These are: Alzheimer's disease and other dementias; Parkinson's disease (PD) and PD-related disorders; Prion diseases; Motor Neuron Diseases; Huntington's disease; Spinal Muscular Atrophy and dominant forms of Spinocerebellar Ataxia.
 Interested researchers should refer to the relevant JPND calls.
 However, childhood dementias/neurodegenerative diseases are not excluded. - Rare infectious diseases, rare cancers and rare adverse drug events in treatments of common diseases.
-Rare diseases with a predisposition to cancer are not excluded. - ✤ 4.3 Project description
+Rare diseases with a predisposition to cancer are not excluded.

+✤ 4.3 Project description